Vyral/base-template/_posts/2018-07-24-why-would-you-buy-or-sell-right-now.md

 date: 2018-07-24 14:30:00
 tags:
   - Real Estate
-excerpt: >-
-  Why would you buy or sell real estate right now?
-I am not saying you should—that depends on your current situation—I am just answering a question.
+excerpt: Why would you buy or sell real estate right now?
-  The answer is that we are in one of the greatest real estate markets we have seen in quite some time.
-Whether you are a buyer or a seller, there is a good reason you can take advantage of our market right now.
-To find out more, watch my latest video.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Jeremy-Larkin/St.+George+Real+Estate+Agent-+Why+Buy+or+Sell+Now.mp4
 pullquote: 'All we know about is right now, and right now is a great time to buy or sell.'